Facebook Pixel

 Dawn knew this wasn’t okay, and set out to right the wrong.

-She contacted Viola herself, and gave him the evidence that he was missing and offered to testify at his second trial about the prosecutorial misconduct.
-Because of this new information, Dawn is subpoenaed on March 21, 2012 for Tony’s upcoming trial.
+She contacted Viola herself and gave him the evidence that he was missing, and offered to testify at his second trial about the prosecutorial misconduct.
+Because of this new information, Dawn was subpoenaed in March of 2012, for Tony’s upcoming trial.

 Her bosses, Kasaris and Bennett, got wind of this, and began threatening Dawn that she’d go to federal prison if she appeared in court against them — claiming Dawn was breaking a “confidentiality agreement” that she never signed.
 The threats got worse, and Dawn was terrified of their power.
 Kasaris even went as far as to intimidate Dawn’s parents, showing up at their home and claiming they wanted to search for computers and hard drives.
 Ed told them they would need to return with a warrant.
 They never did.